overlakehome/main/apps/Yamba/README.txt

-Corresponds to Chapter 12 - Content Providers
+Corresponds to Chapter 13 - System Services